astroport-fi/astroport-core/contracts/factory/README.md

 ## QueryMsg

 All query messages are described below.
-A custom struct is defined for each query response
+A custom struct is defined for each query response.

 ### `config`